Dream Cruise

-"Dream Cruise" is the thirteenth and final episode of the second season (and of the whole TV series) of Masters of Horror, directed by Norio Tsuruta.
+"Dream Cruise" is the thirteenth and final episode of the second season (and of the whole TV series) of Masters of Horror, directed by Japanese director Norio Tsuruta.
+It was the series' second entry from Japan and the only feature length episode running 90 mins in its original cut.
+This was shortened to 60 minutes for its airing on Showtime.
+For its DVD release, it is restored to its full running time though the DVD box erroneously states it remains at 60 minutes.

 Plot

 The episode starts with Jack Miller (Daniel Gillies), an American lawyer working in Tokyo, suffering from extreme nightmares about a childhood event in which his younger brother Sean (Ethan Amis) had died at sea.
 While trying to retrieve his baseball cap, which had been blown over the side of their rowing boat, Sean tipped the vessel over, throwing himself and Jack (Thomas Jones) into the water; and despite Jack's attempts to help him, Sean panicked and drowned.
 Since then Jack has been suffering from survivor's guilt because he feels his efforts to save Sean were only half-hearted.

 Jack has fallen in love with Yuri (Yoshino Kimura), the wife of his most valued client, Eiji Saito (Ryo Ishibashi).
-Despite his deep-rooted fear of the sea, he reluctantly accepts Eiji's invitation to join the couple for a day trip on the Tokyo Bay because Eiji allegedly has to work out a difficult legal matter with him; but it is gradually hinted that Eiji has become aware of Jack and Yuri's affair and is intending to kill them both.
+Despite his deep-rooted fear of the sea, he reluctantly accepts Eiji's invitation to join the couple for a day trip to Tokyo Bay because Eiji allegedly has to work out a difficult legal matter with him; but it is gradually hinted that Eiji has become aware of Jack and Yuri's affair and is intending to kill them both.
 During the trip, Eiji's increasingly erratic behavior begins to worry Jack and Yuri, and finally Yuri reveals that Eiji had married her after his first wife, an emotionally unstable rich woman, had mysteriously disappeared.

 When the boat's screw stalls, Eiji dives down to unblock it.
-But instead of seaweed, he finds it tangled with hair, which suddenly snares and apparently drowns him.
+But instead of seaweed, he finds it tangled with hair, which suddenly snares and drowns him.
 Yuri wants to leave him there, assuming he's dead.
 Jack, however, wants to try to save him and is appalled that Yuri doesn't want to help.
 Suddenly, Eiji reappears, soaked and alive.
 Things become strange when they can't seem to get hold of any of the other boats in the area, despite being in range, and the only voice coming from the radio is Sean's, calling Jack's name.
 When Eiji tries to kill Yuri, Yuri and Jack realize that Eiji is possessed by the vengeful spirit of Eiji's first wife, Naomi (Miho Ninagawa), who blames Yuri for her death.